Liberty (personification): Early modern period

 By the time of the French Revolution the modern type of imagery was well-established, and the French figure acquired the name of Marianne from 1792.
 Unlike her predecessors, she normally wore the cap of Liberty on her head, rather than carrying it on a pole or lance.
 In 1793 the Notre Dame de Paris cathedral was turned into a "Temple of Reason" and, for a brief time, the Goddess of Liberty replaced the Virgin Mary on several altars.

 The Great Seal of France, applied to the official copies of legislation, had a Marianne with Phrygian cap of liberty from 1792, until she was replaced the next year by a Hercules after Jacques-Louis David.
 A standing Liberty, with fasces and cap on a pole, was on the seal of Napoleon's French Consulate, before being replaced by his head.
 Liberty returned to the seal with the French Second Republic in 1848, seated amid symbols of agriculture and industry, designed by Jacques-Jean Barre.
 She carries fasces on her lap, now wears a radiant crown with seven spikes or rays, and leans on a rudder.
 After a gap with the Second French Empire, a version of the 1848 design was used by the French Third Republic and under subsequent republics to the present day.
 The radiant crown, never used in antiquity for Libertas (but for the sun god Sol Invictus and some later emperors), was adopted by Frédéric Auguste Bartholdi for the Statue of Liberty.
 This was conceived in the 1860s, under the French Second Republic, when Liberty no longer featured on the seal or in French official iconography.
 The Great Seal's rudder was another original borrowing from classical iconography.
 In Roman art it (called a gubernaculum) was the usual attribute of Fortuna, or "Lady Luck", representing her control of the changeable fortunes of life.

 As well as such dignified representations, all these figures very frequently figured in the political cartoons that were becoming extremely popular in all the countries concerned over this period.
 The Napoleonic Wars produced a particular outpouring of cartoons on all sides.

 In the 19th century various national personifications took on this form, some wearing the cap of liberty.
 The Dutch Maiden, accompanied by the Leo Belgicus became the official symbol of the Batavian Republic established after the French occupied the Netherlands.

 Depictions in the United States

-In the United States, "Liberty" often is depicted with five-pointed stars, as appear on the American flag, usually held in a raised hand.
-Another hand may hold a sword pointing downward.
-Depictions familiar to Americans include the following:
+In the United States, "Liberty" is often depicted with five-pointed stars, as they appear on the American flag, usually held in a raised hand.
+Another hand may hold a sword which points downward.
+Depictions which are familiar to Americans include the following: